pentestmonkey/windows-privesc-check/README.md

 # Use Cases

+Below is a high level description of common use cases.
+See also the [Quick Start & Usage](docs/QuickStartUsage.md) page.

 ## Find Privesc Vectors (as Administrator)

 When run with admin rights, windows-privesc-check has full read access to all [secureable objects](http://msdn.microsoft.com/en-us/library/aa379557%28VS.85%29.aspx).
 This allows it to perform audits for escalation vectors such as: